jaimejim/jaimejim.github.io/about.md

 I am a senior researcher working on the area of Internet of Things.
 I have been doing a bit of everything related to IoT for almost a decade already, from scientific publications, standardization, project management, architecture and design as well as prototyping and inventions/IPR.
 [For more details, please see my full CV](/temp/jaime_cv.pdf).

-As the standards I contribute to show below, my current research focus is REST-type of communications, Device Management and Data models.
+As you can see below, I contribute to various standards.
+Currently I focus more on IoT REST-type of communications, Device Management and Data models.

 ### IoT Standardization